md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 All funding sources and examples presented in this appendix are illustrative and intended solely for discussion purposes.
 Inclusion of any organization does not imply endorsement, partnership, funding commitment, or formal involvement with BAPIL.

 Actual funding arrangements, if pursued in the future, would depend upon stakeholder engagement, institutional agreements, legal requirements, and resource availability.

+## Acknowledgements

+The author would like to acknowledge the contributions of researchers, policymakers, international organizations, and public resources whose publications informed this white paper.

+Any errors or omissions remain the sole responsibility of the author.

 ## Acronyms